Acrylic on vinyl

 Painting: the desert will bloom like the rose

 The first painting of this series was “The Seat of Virtue.”
-In this painting, the middle-aged woman grasps opting, even if so tentatively, to let her sexuality bloom.
-It is the depiction of a second adolescence.
-It is a courageous decision like the decision of a fragile flower to grow in the desert.
+In this painting, serendipitously, a middle-aged woman finds, even if so tentatively, her sexuality blooming at a mature age like a second adolescence.
+It is a courageous decision to grow and expand like a fragile flower blossoming in the desert.
 Maybe, it is not even a choice.
-It was where the seed fell.
-But here she goes, pure against all odds.
-Even if only a feeble stem.
-Its beauty is not necessarily in its strength but in its vulnerability
+It was just where the seed fell.
+But here she goes, pure against all odds even if only a feeble stem.
+Its beauty in its strength and, at the same time, in its vulnerability.

 Stem – steam – esteem.
-Paintings and dreams come from the same source.
+Art and dreams come from the same source.
 Therefore, I feel compelled to talk about my paintings as I would interpret a dream.
 My major in college was Psychology.
-And, a great part of my education was dedicated to understanding dreams.
+And, a great part of my education, therapy, and self-discovery has been dedicated to understanding dreams.
 One method used to interpret dreams is called free association.
-That is why I started this paragraph with the sequence of words stem – steam – esteem.
+That is why I started this paragraph with the sequence of words “stem – steam – esteem”.

 It is almost incredible how these homophone words say so much about this painting.
 The steam of the flower is a symbol of the second steam (second wind) of a middle-aged woman.
 And, how that is intimately connected to this woman's self-esteem and her love for life and living.